Shamdixit/finalpro/README.md

 7. after creating successfully uplode your project files on to it.
 8. after that start the static web application servises on to your website.
 9. finally , your website is now hosted on platform.

+# steps to follow for deployment of azure health bot:
+1. first, you need to have an access to the azure portal.
+2. then search "health bot" in azure AI services
+3. select the azure health bot
+4. tap on create , give them the resource name , review and create.
+5. then go to the management then click on "keys".
+6. here , copy the key and paste in your project code where you want to apply.
+7. copy ,the name id provided in keys section and paste it in the project code in the AI health BOt nav.
+# the AI healthbot code joining to the project :
+8. now , commit changes & run the program .
+9. now your Azure healt bot is applide to the project success fully.
+# Azure AI health bot screenshot in project:

 ## designed & developed by :
 1. Anurag Anilkumarji Dayma (group representative)